0livier/Blog/_posts/2012-10-10-an-internship-for-a-lead-developper-position-not-fair.md

+---
+layout: post
+excerpt: A rant about the overuse of trainees in our industry.
+---

 As a web entrepreneur, I've been looking closely at the Startup Weekend events
 - I've been a participant myself - and I've kept following some successful projects.
 Among them is Jimmy Fairly, which won the